 What latest gadgets and gizmos are going to change your classroom in 2013?
-It’s hard to know exactly what will catch on and what won’t, but the following list showcases some of the emerging new technologies, software, and platforms available.
+It’s hard to know exactly what will catch on and what won’t, but the following list of education technologies showcases some of the emerging new technologies, software, and platforms available.
 With their innovation and practicality, many of these are poised to enter the classroom and change the way students and teachers learn permanently.

 Remember the days of doodling on the side of your spiral notebook while you tried to take copious notes from your boring biology teacher?
 Would you be more motivated if you knew that your notes would not only give you an edge on the exam, but could also earn you a bit of cash?
 Flashnotes allows students to upload their lecture notes and sell them to other students who need more help or resources.
 The rating system allows the best note takers to get more business and the general pool of knowledge expands as students continue to share their work with one another.